 Career Technical Workforce Grant (formerly Vocational Education Scholarship)

 The Career Technical Workforce Grant is available to students enrolled in an eligible career technical education program operated by a designated Kansas educational institution that has been identified as offering a technical certificate or associate of applied science degree program in a high cost, high demand, or critical industry field.
 Preference in awarding goes to applicants with financial need.
 See your high school counselor, college financial aid director, or contact the Board of Regents for information and an application or download the application form from the Board of Regents website.
-The priority deadline for applications is May 1st each year.
+Priority Deadline: May 1.

 Kansas ROTC Service Scholarship

 Student agrees to accept a commission as a Second Lieutenant and serve for not less than four years as a commissioned officer in the Kansas Army National Guard.
 This program is only available at Kansas State University, Pittsburg State University, University of Kansas, Washburn University and some community colleges.

 The Kansas National Guard Educational Assistance provides up to 100% of tuition and fees that leads to the award of a certificate, diploma or degree upon satisfactory completion of course work requirements for enlisted members of a Kansas Air/Army National Guard unit.
 Full-time enrollment not required.
 Student must have a GED or high school diploma to qualify for this assistance.
 The member must have less than 20 years of service with the National Guard and not already have obtained a bachelor’s degree.

 Kansas Military Service Scholarship